Dramaturgy: Practice

+In the early 21st century, dramaturgy can include drametrics, a quantitative approach introduced by dramaturg and theatre scholar, Magda Romanska in 2014.
+Drametrics, or computational dramaturgy, applies mathematical and computational methods to analyze dramatic texts, combining traditional dramaturgical analysis with digital humanities techniques.
+This methodology allows dramaturgs to discover structural patterns, character relationships, and dramatic rhythms through computational tools like configuration matrices and network analysis.
+While traditional dramaturgy relies on close reading and interpretation, drametrics complements this approach by revealing patterns and structures that might not be apparent through conventional analysis, particularly when examining large bodies of dramatic work or comparing multiple texts systematically.

 Copyright

 Since dramaturgy is defined in a general way and the function of a dramaturge may vary from production to production, the copyright issues regarding it in the United States have very vague borders.

-In 1996, there was debate on the question of the extent to which a dramaturge can claim ownership of a production, as in the case involving the estate of Jonathan Larson (the late author of the musical Rent) and Lynn Thomson, the dramaturge on the production.
+In 1996, there was debate on the question of the extent to which a dramaturge can claim ownership of a production, as in the case involving the estate of Jonathan Larson, author of the musical Rent and Lynn Thomson, the dramaturge on the production.
 Thomson claimed that she was a co-author of the work and that she never assigned, licensed or otherwise transferred her rights.
 She asked that the court declare her a co-author of Rent and grant her 16 per cent of the author's share of the royalties.
 Although she made her claim only after the show became a Broadway hit, the case is not without precedent.
-For instance, 15 per cent of the royalties of Angels in America go to playwright Tony Kushner's dramaturge.
+For instance, 15 percent of the royalties of Angels in America go to playwright Tony Kushner's dramaturge.
 On June 19, 1998, the United States Court of Appeals for the Second Circuit affirmed the original court's ruling that Thomson was not entitled to be credited with co-authorship of Rent and that she was not entitled to royalties.
 The case was ultimately settled out of court with Thomson receiving an undisclosed sum after she threatened to remove her material from the production.